Florencia L. – PART 1

 Florencia Lalor is a psychologist

-and a specialist adoption consultant.
+and an adoption consultant.

 *La Voz del Hijo Facebook is a private group, exclusive for adoptees.
 Join us!